vishipayyallore/speaker-series-2023/AzureOpenAI/2023Jul05_Prompt_Engineering_Part1/README.md

 > 1. What is Prompt Engineering ?
 >    - We will focus on Text based Prompt Engineering
 >    - Elements of a Good Prompt
->    - Evaluating and Refining Prompts: An Iterative Process
+> 1. Evaluating and Refining Prompts: An Iterative Process
-> 1. Understanding Prompts: Inputs, Outputs, and Parameters
+> 1. Understanding Prompts: Instructions, Inputs, Outputs, and Parameters
+>    - Instructions
 >    - Inputs
 >    - Outputs
 >    - Parameters (Temparature, Max Tokens, Top P, Frequency Penalty, Presence Penalty, Stop)
-> 1. Crafting Simple Prompts: Techniques and Best Practices
+> 1. Techniques and Best Practices for Prompt Engineering
 >    - Controlling the Output
 > 1. Basic Principles for Interacting with AI Models
 > 1. Prompting for Classification